Clip-On, Flip-Up Furnace Observation Glasses

 Hard Hat Clip-Ons

 Hard hat foundry glasses attach to the hat with a gooseneck connector, and this puts them a good distance from your face.
-The other end of the connector attaches high on the front of the hat.
+The other end of the connector attaches high to the front of the hat.
 With these, you’ll be able to wear substantial facial protection along with the glasses.
 These have substantial metal frames to add extra durability.

 The torching version of hard hat glasses connects to the brim of the hat.
-It works with hard hats and bump caps.
+It works with hard hats and bumps caps.
 While the framework is strong, the rims of the glasses don’t have as much metal as with the foundry version.
 These glasses come with replaceable lenses.
 An integral spring mechanism allows them to be attached to your hat or cap without tools.
 Both full-eye and half-eye versions are available.

 We offer several models of clip-on, flip-up glasses meant to be used with safety glasses.
 A variety of half-eye frames let you pick the perfect ones for your tastes and main eyewear.
 These are all labeled as torching glasses and are great for observing the procedure and the molten metal that results.

 The majority of our flip-up glasses have metal frames and attachment hardware, while the lenses are made of glass.
 This gives the glasses industrial strength, durability, and great resistance to heat damage.
-However, there are some situations in which metal or glass aren’t appropriate.
+However, there are some situations in which metal or glass isn’t appropriate.
 If you will encounter these environments, we suggest that you choose our plastic option.
 It’s a rimless, full-eye pair with aviator-shaped plastic lenses.
 Like the other glasses in this series, it clips to your standard safety glasses and flips up when not in use.